Working with businesses to manage and recover from cyber emergencies

-- Confirming the source of the attack.
+- Confirming the source of the attack

-- Investigating the extent of the compromise.
+- Investigating the extent of the breach

-- Reversing and remediating the damage.
+- Reversing and remediating the damage sustained

-- Recovering cloud or web services accounts.
+- Recovery of cloud and/or web services accounts

-- Salvaging and preserving remaining data integrity and intellectual property.
+- Salvaging and preserving remaining data integrity and intellectual property

 What is an emergency incident response?